garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week05/Greedy descent with M random restarts vs Local beam Search.md

 	- combining the information you have

 ### Advantage
+- you can have early termination on useless paths, which you can direct your attention on better potential [[solution(s)]]
 #### Disadvantage
 - The M searches may concentrate on one search branch after a few steps
 	- You basically lose diversity because it is called [[Population-based Search]] - which defeats its main purpose